Foreground removal and 21 cm signal estimates: comparing different blind methods for the BINGO Telescope: 21 cm and Foreground Components

-In summary, we assumed five foreground components: synchrotron, free-free, anomalous microwave emission (AME), radio point sources (FRPS), and CMB.
-Each foreground component map was generated by Planck Sky Model (PSM) code \citep{PSM}, as described in \citep{BINGO_V}.
+For foregrounds, we assumed five components: synchrotron, free-free, anomalous microwave emission (AME), radio point sources (FRPS), and the CMB.
+Each foreground-component map was generated by the Planck Sky Model (PSM) code \citep{PSM}.
+Figure~\ref{fig: FGcls} displays the foreground angular power spectra for full and partial sky.